Star Wars Universe Roleplaying Game

 Examples of Cover:

 The GM determines final bonuses.
-Describe your cover creatively for cinematic flair!
+Encourage players to describe their cover creatively for cinematic flair.

 Example: Using Cover in Combat